Persian Cat Lifespan & Longevity Guide

 The Persian has an average lifespan of 10-17 yrs.
 With proper nutrition, exercise, and veterinary care, many Persians live full, healthy lives.

-With a typical weight of 7-12 lbs and lifespan of 10-17 yrs, the Persian requires thoughtful care tailored to their specific breed characteristics.
+A mature Persian runs 7-12 lbs with a 10-17 yrs life expectancy, and the breed has enough quirks of its own that owner knowledge is a real variable in how well things go.
 What makes the Persian remarkable among medium cat breeds is the interplay between their physical characteristics and the behavioral patterns that emerge from their genetic heritage.

 Factors Affecting Longevity